markalexander/hypothesis-feed/README.md

 I made this module for a course I was taking some time ago, so it may be that hypothes.is will add their own feed to groups and this will become redundant.
+There are already feeds for public content (see the hypothes.is help docs), but none for private groups (as far as I'm aware).

-Also, I'm no longer running this myself for the course in question, so though it works at the time of writing, I won't automatically notice any bugs or API changes.
+Also, I'm no longer running this myself for the course in question.
+So, though it works at the time of writing, I won't automatically notice any bugs or API changes.
 If you still use it and want me to fix it, just contact me or add an issue here.
 I'll try to get around to it as soon as I can.
 Alternatively, you can fix it yourself and submit a pull request.